A l'UM la science [S01-ep25]: From Alzheimer's disease to the Charles Flahault heritage collection

 On a personal note, I remember the day we realized that my grandmother was " losing the cards ", as we say in our house, in a slightly more severe way than her age could explain.
 "He had 7,000 cancer cells", she told us ten times in the space of an hour, referring to a sick neighbor.
 A month and several tests later, the verdict was in: Alzheimer's stage 2 for a degenerative disease that counts 3.
 I subsequently discovered that while memory loss was certainly the most striking symptom, it was unfortunately not the only one: behavioural problems, gestures, language...
 The cause was damage to the central nervous system due to the dysfunction of proteins essential to neurons and the appearance of plaques or aggregates on these same neurons.

 Fabrice Caudron is a researcher at theMontpellier Institute of Molecular Genetics.
-He and his team have just discovered that a substance found in a plant may be able to protect the neurons of Alzheimer's patients.
+He and his team have just discovered that a substance present in a plant may be able to protect the neurons of Alzheimer's patients.
 He tells us all about it in the next twenty minutes.

 Read more: